-I am a member of D.E.N.S.E.
+In 2009, shortly after my diagnosis, I became a founding member of D.E.N.S.E.
 (Density Education National Survivors’ Effort), a group of women nationally advocating for Breast Density Awareness.
 The State of Connecticut passed a law in June of 2009, mandating that patients be informed of their breast density.
-This law has become the rallying point for our group which consists of breast cancer survivors – all of whom received a later stage diagnosis than necessary because breast density interfered with the effectiveness of their mammogram.
-We have successfully lobbied our individual states and today FIVE STATES – Connecticut, Texas, Virginia, New York and California – have passed legislation that requires women to be informed about their breast desity and the limitations of a mammogram to identify tumors in dense breasts.
-30% of American women are now being told about breast dense tissue!
-But that is still not good enough!
-I want every woman to know when she has dense braest tissue.
-Every woman has an equal right to an early breast cancer diagnosis, regardless if her breasts are dense.
+This law has become the rallying point for our group which consists of breast cancer survivors all of whom received a later stage diagnosis than necessary because breast density interfered with the effectiveness of their mammogram.

-Please help me and the other women from D.E.N.S.E to spread the word about dense breast tissue and the risk that mammograms may not be able to find abnormalities in dense breasts.
+Please help me to spread the word about dense breast tissue and the risk that mammograms may not be able to find abnormalities in dense breasts.
 Additionally, please consider the following: